LoganConnor44/anki-templates/readme.md

 	* The project can convert your numbered pinyin into zhuyin characters.
 4. Traditional Characters
 	* Due to the prevalence of Taiwanese media in the West, learning to recognize Traditional Characters is a useful skill.
 The project can programmatically convert Mainland Simplified Characters to Taiwanese Traditional Characters!
+5. Automatic Pinyin
+	* If you have a simplified character present and pinyin field is blank or omitted from the web component, an automated one will be created for you.
+		* Setting preferred phonic to pinyin (default value) will generate accented pinyin
+		* Setting preferred phonic to zhuyin will generate the expected value of bopomofo characters

 # Contributing